chef/chef-server/doc/pgsql-migration-deployment-plan.md

 * Have available a production org:
     * should have one extra user associated that can be deleted
     *
+* ccr on mysql master to ensure that the necessary components are in place.

 ## Initiate Downtime